Scro11z/scro11z.github.io/_posts/2025-12-03-EJPT_GUIDE.md

 ---

-Alright fam, Scro11z back at it.
+Scro11z back at it.

 So you’re thinking about taking the **eJPT**?
 Cool.
-I took it before I even had a website, didn’t write a walkthrough *my bad*.
-But I’m here now to drop the real tea on what it’s actually like in **2025**, not some outdated blog post.
+I took it before I even had a website, didn’t write a walkthrough (*my bad*).
+But I’m here now to guide you through it.

 Look yeah, people hype it up, act like it’s OSCP-level hard.
 Nah.
 It’s **hands-on**, yeah, but if you know your basics and don’t panic, you’ll be fine.